insilico/privateEC/README.md

 # privateEC

-## Private Evaporative Cooling (privateEC) feature selection and classification with Relief-F and Random Forests
+## Differential privacy-based Evaporative Cooling feature selection and classification with Relief-F and Random Forests

 Written by Trang Le with Bill White
 [University of Tulsa McKinney Lab](http://insilico.utulsa.edu)